helm/helm-www/content/en/docs/topics/charts.md

     enabled: (optional) Enabled bool determines if chart should be loaded
     import-values: # (optional)
       - ImportValues holds the mapping of source values to parent key to be imported.
 Each item can be a string or pair of child/parent sublist items.
-    alias: (optional) Alias usable alias to be used for the chart.
+    alias: (optional) Alias to be used for the chart.
 Useful when you have to add the same chart multiple times
 maintainers: # (optional)
   - name: The maintainers name (required for each maintainer)
     email: The maintainers email (optional for each maintainer)